 Communications and social media volunteer

-Humanists UK are looking for a volunteer to help the communications team on an ongoing basis.
+Humanists UK is looking for a volunteer to help the communications team on an ongoing basis.

 As part of a small expert team, you will provide assistance on a wide range of online and print media activities to further public understanding of Humanism and promote our campaigns for a secular state ensuring human rights and equality.
 We are looking for a passionate, committed, articulate, and creative individual to take on this opportunity.

 Duties will be wide-ranging and include:

 - Assisting with managing a suite of social Humanists UK media accounts

 - Providing administrative support to the communications team